 This type of decision is a very individual one.
 The choice between TRY and Seminar really depends on who you are and what you are looking for in an Israel experience.
 Seminar is a fantastic summer program and is a great time with Ramah friends.
 TRY is a unique and intensive semester program, where you actually live in Israel and feel less like a tourist.
 Since TRY offers a much more extensive experience than Seminar, it can at times seem quite demanding and the juggling of schoolwork, friends and Israel may prove stressful for some people.
 The potential for growth – personally, spiritually, and with regard to Israel – is of course greater on a longer program like TRY than a shorter program like Seminar.
 Yet there is another option as well: many students participate in both TRY and Seminar, some during the same year (making it almost a 6 month experience), and some in consecutive years.

-When we receive the completed online application, medical forms, and recommendations, we evaluate each candidate on the basis of social, emotional and academic maturity.
+We evaluate each candidate on the basis of social, emotional and academic maturity.
 We want to make sure that the applicant can handle the stress and responsibilities of living far away from home in a foreign country.
-We inform candidates on a rolling admissions basis: when the application and evaluation is complete, including the Rabbi or Education Director Evaluation and Personal Interview, the student will receive a letter of notification.
+We inform candidates on a rolling admissions basis.
+Once we’ve received your deposit, essay, transcripts, parent and student interviews, and at least one reference we will evaluate your application.
+The student and parents will receive a letter of notification upon acceptance.

 Definitely!
 It is possible to take all official US standardized tests in Israel.
 In addition, we have offered the Canadian Literacy Exam on our campus.
 The SAT and SAT Subject Tests are offered in Israel on one of the first Sundays in May.
 Registration is via the online system of the College Board, and the registration deadline is generally a month before the exam.
 Specific SAT enrollment instructions for 2014 can be found on our website.
 The ACT is offered on campus and you can register online at actstudent.org.
 We offer an SAT review course to 11th graders for an additional fee, if there is a minimum enrollment, and private tutoring for any exam can be arranged.